Matthiasclee/RBText/readme.md

 You can get the cursor position with `RBText::Cursor.pos`.
 It returns as `[x, y]`

+You can show and hide the cursor with `RBText::Cursor.show` and `RBText::Cursor.hide`

 ### Colored text
 You can color the text with the RBText::Colors.color function.
 This function jsut returns ANSI escape codes.